tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 ### OID Filters

-The "oid_filters" extension allows servers to provide a vector of OID/value pairs which it would like the client's certificate to match.
+The "oid_filters" extension allows servers to provide a list of OID/value pairs which it would like the client's certificate to match.
 This extension, if provided by the server, MUST only be sent in the CertificateRequest message.